basho/basho_docs/content/riak/ts/1.5.0/setup/installing/aws.md

 You now have a Riak cluster running on AWS.

-## Configure riak shell
+## Configure riak-shell

-In order to function, riak shell must know about each node in the cluster.
+In order to function, `riak-shell` must know about each node in the cluster.

 1. On each node, obtain the internal IP addresses:
     ```bash